Zong massacre: Massacre

 On 29 November, the crew assembled to consider the proposal that some of the slaves should be thrown overboard.
 Kelsall later claimed that he had disagreed with the plan at first but it was soon unanimously agreed upon.
 On 29 November, 54 women and children were thrown through cabin windows into the sea.
 On 1 December, 42 male slaves were thrown overboard and 36 more followed in the next few days.
 Another 10, in a display of defiance at the inhumanity of the slavers, chose to commit suicide by jumping into the sea.
 Having heard the shrieks of the victims as they were thrown into the water, one of the captives requested that the remaining Africans be denied all food and drink rather than being thrown into the sea; the crew ignored this request.
 In total, 142 Africans were killed by the time the ship reached Jamaica.
 The account of the King's Bench trial reports that one slave managed to climb back onto the ship after being thrown into the water.

 The crew claimed that the Africans had been jettisoned because the ship did not have enough water to keep them all alive for the rest of the voyage.
 This claim was later disputed, as the ship had 420 impgal of water left when it finally arrived in Jamaica on 22 December.
 An affidavit later made by Kelsall stated that on 1 December, when 42 slaves were killed, it rained heavily for more than a day, allowing six casks of water (sufficient for 11 days) to be collected.

 Arrival at Jamaica

 On 22 December 1781, Zong arrived at Black River, Jamaica, with 208 slaves on board, less than half the number taken from Africa.
-The survivors were sold in the Jamaican slave market in January 1782, typically to labor on sugar plantations where the average lifespan of newly arrived slaves was 3 years.
+The survivors were sold in the Jamaican slave market in January 1782, typically to labour on sugar plantations where the average lifespan of newly arrived slaves was three years.
 They sold for an average price of £36 per person.
 The Jamaican Vice-Admiralty court upheld the legality of the British capture of Zong from the Dutch and the syndicate renamed the ship Richard of Jamaica.
 Collingwood died three days after Zong reached Jamaica, two years before the 1783 court proceedings about the case.